mleecan/vChallenge/README.md

 Another thing, I am interested in AutoEncoding - A deep learning model for enhancing the quality of image.
 Here is my github https://github.com/mleecan/image_superResolution , in case, if you are interested in.

+If you have any questions, you can reach me mleecan@yahoo.com or 512-815-8734

 Thanks a lot , hoping to talk to you guys soon